 The combination of faculty, facilities, equipment, and esprit de corps make the Department of Physical Therapy’s Human Biomechanics & Physiology Laboratory (HBAPL) the finest facility of its type in the world!

 The faculty that work within this facility are from multiple disciplines including physical therapy, biomechanics, physiology, exercise science, and athletic training, to name a few.
-They are gathered together under one umbrella called the Institute for Human Health and Sports Science.
 As a team, they are all committed to the highest quality teaching, to research that prevents injury, and to clinical care that restores movement and function and helps active people reach new heights!
-Caring, collaborative, and dedicated, the faculty of the Lab and Institute invite you to learn a little more about each of us by clicking on the “Researchers” tab below.

 World Class Facilities

 The HBAPL consists of 16,000 square feet of awe-inspiring research, teaching, and clinical space.
 Although the area is specifically designed to foster interdisciplinary collaboration, a presentation of the space is simplified when thinking about components of the lab.
 The centerpiece of the lab is our biomechanics area.
-This biomechanics area consists of a large, open space surrounded by 24 motion capture cameras and featuring 3 force plates and an instrumented treadmill.
+This biomechanics area consists of a large, open spaces surrounded by more than 50motion capture cameras and featuring 14force plates and an instrumented treadmill.
 In addition, the biomechanics area boasts truly unique functional motion capture areas with a golf simulator, turf field, and wooden court surface.

 Cutting Edge Technology